Real-time 3D human action recognition based on Hyperpoint sequence: METHODOLOGY

-where ${l}_{j,i}^{t}$ is the coordinates of $i$-th point in the $j$-th local region from the $t$-th point cloud frame. ${o}_{j}^{t}$ and ${p}_{j,i}^{t}$ are the coordinates of the centroid point and the point features corresponding to ${l}_{j,i}^{t}$, respectively. ${e}_{j,i}^{t}$ is the euclidean distance between ${l}_{j,i}^{t}$ and ${o}_{j}^{t}$. $A$ is the attention mechanism with (3+1+$c_{m-1}$)-dim scores corresponding to the coordinates and features of each point.
-Attention scores in $A$ are shared among all local points from all point cloud frames. $\ominus$ and $\odot$ are the concatenation operation and dot product operation, respectively. ${r}_{j}^{t}$ is the abstracted features of the $j$-th centroid point from the $t$-th point cloud frame.
-The set abstract operation is performed twice in the hyperpoint sequence module.
+where ${l}_{j,i}^{t}$ is the coordinates of $i$-th point in the $j$-th local region from the $t$-th point cloud frame. ${o}_{j}^{t}$ and ${p}_{j,i}^{t}$ are the coordinates of the centroid point and the point features corresponding to ${l}_{j,i}^{t}$, respectively. ${e}_{j,i}^{t}$ is the euclidean distance between ${l}_{j,i}^{t}$ and ${o}_{j}^{t}$. $A$ denotes the attention mechanism with (3+1+$c_{m-1}$)-dim scores corresponding to the coordinates and features of each point.
+Attention scores in $A$ are shared among all local points from all point cloud frames. $\odot$ indicates dot product operation. ${r}_{j}^{t}$ is the abstracted features of the $j$-th centroid point from the $t$-th point cloud frame.
+The set abstract operation is performed twice in the Hyperpoint sequence module.
 In order to characterize the spatial appearance information of the entire point cloud frame, a PointNet layer consisting of a set of MLPs and a max pooling operation is used as follows:

-where $\bm{F}_{t}$ is the hyperpoint of the $t$-th point cloud frame.
-So the hyperpoint sequence is represented as $\bm{{F}}=\left\{\bm{F}_{t}\right\}_{t=1}^{T}$.
-The hyperpoint is a high-dimensional point, which is a texture summary of the static point cloud in a selected area.
-As shown in Fig. 3, the hyperpoint sequence is a set of ordered hyperpoints in the hyperpoint space, recording changing internal textures of each point cloud frame along the time dimension.
-The hyperpoint sequence is a new point data type.
-Adjacent hyperpoints in the hyperpoint sequence have high similarity.
-Compared with complex internal spatial information, the change ($i.e.$, temporal information) between hyperpoints is relatively simple.
+where $\bm{F}_{t}$ is the Hyperpoint of the $t$-th point cloud frame.
+So the Hyperpoint sequence is represented as $\bm{{F}}=\left\{\bm{F}_{t}\right\}_{t=1}^{T}$. \textbf{Theoretical foundation for converting point cloud sequences to Hyperpoint sequences:} Temporally changing static appearances constitute the human spatio-temporal action.
+Our SequentialPointNet encodes the temporal evolution of static appearances instead of capturing spatio-temporal local structures to distinguish human actions.
+In our work, point cloud sequences are converted into Hyperpoint sequences to record the static appearances at each moment.
+To demonstrate the information equivalence property between point cloud sequences and Hyperpoint sequences, we provide a theoretical foundation for our converting operation by showing the universal approximation ability of the Hyperpoint embedding module to continuous functions on point cloud frames.